-Host a spring-themed poetry reading.
+- Host a spring-themed poetry reading.

-Have children make puppets and then create and perform short skits using their puppets as characters.
+- Have children make puppets and then create and perform short skits using their puppets as characters.

-Art: Create spring-themed art/crafts and host a classroom or school-wide art show.
+- Host a classroom or school-wide art show.

-Do the Bunny Hop or the Chicken Dance.
+- Do the Bunny Hop or the Chicken Dance.

-Host an Easter or spring-themed obstacle course or fun run.
+- Host an Easter or spring-themed obstacle course or fun run.

-Have the class countdown to the first official day of spring or to Easter Sunday.
+- Have the class count down to the first official day of spring or to Easter Sunday.

-Have children track the weather such as rainfall, inches of snow, days of sunshine, and temperature.
+- Have children track weather such as rainfall, inches of snow, days of sunshine, and temperature.
 Create graphs and charts based on their data.
 Have children write and solve their own word problems based on the data.

-Grow plants/flowers.
+- Grow plants/flowers.
 Have children track their growth.
 Allow children to take plants home as a gift for their family before Easter or spring break.

-Do a lessons related to spring (photosynthesis, parts of a plant, how a seed grows, life cycle of a chicken, habitats of bunnies).
+- Do lessons related to spring (photosynthesis, parts of a plant, how a seed grows, life cycle of a chicken, habitats of bunnies).
 Host a classroom science fair to allow students to show what they have learned.

 Easter is an important time of year for Christians.
 Amid all the excitement of a visit from the Easter bunny, it is also a great time to discuss and reinforce your family’s religious beliefs.

-Attend Easter service together.
+- Attend Easter service together.
 Discuss the message as a family.

-Read a story or watch a movie about Jesus.
+- Read a story or watch a movie about Jesus.

-Host an Easter egg hunt for family and friends.
+- Host an Easter egg hunt for family and friends.
 Fill eggs with safe treats (see ideas below).